goldsborough/algs4/elementary-sorts/README.md

 Proposition: For partially-sorted arrays, insertion sort runs in linear time.

-Proof: Number of exhcanges equals the number of inversions.
+Proof: Number of exchanges equals the number of inversions.

 ## Shell sort